jnozzi/cocoadev.com/markdown/BaseSixtyFour.md

 ----

-A really, really fast implementation which was ported (and modified/improved) from the PHP Core library into native Objective-C code is available in the **[[QSStrings Class** from the **General/QSUtilities Library**.
+A really, really fast implementation which was ported (and modified/improved) from the PHP Core library into native Objective-C code is available in the **[[QSStrings Class** from the **QSUtilities Library**.
 I did a quick benchmark: a 5.3MB image (JPEG) file took < 50ms to encode, and about 140ms to decode.

-The code for the entire library (including the Base64 Methods) are available on General/GitHub at **https://github.com/mikeho/QSUtilities**.
+The code for the entire library (including the Base64 Methods) are available on GitHub at **https://github.com/mikeho/QSUtilities**.

 Or alternatively, if you want the code to *just* the Base64 methods themselves, I've posted it here: